apache/solr-site/content/pages/operator/artifacts.md

-Title: Downloads
+Title: Artifacts
-URL: operator/downloads.html
+URL: operator/artifacts.html
-save_as: operator/downloads.html
+save_as: operator/artifacts.html
-template: operator/downloads
+template: operator/artifacts

 Official releases are usually created when the [developers]({filename}/pages/whoweare.md) feel there are sufficient changes, improvements and bug fixes to warrant a release.